SummaryRead the full fact sheet

-Many women, although not all, experience uncomfortable symptoms during and after menopause, including hot flushes, night sweats, sleep disturbance and vaginal dryness.
+Many women, although not all, experience uncomfortable symptoms before and after menopause, including hot flushes, night sweats, sleep disturbance and vaginal dryness.
 These symptoms and physical changes can be managed in various ways, including lifestyle changes like healthier eating and increased exercise, and by hormone replacement therapy (HRT).

 Hormone replacement therapy (HRT)

-HRT, also known as hormone therapy (HT) or menopause hormone therapy (MHT), is medication containing hormones that a woman’s body stops producing after menopause.
+HRT, also known as hormone therapy (HT) or menopausal hormone therapy (MHT), is medication containing the hormones that a woman’s body stops producing after menopause.
 HRT is used to treat menopausal symptoms.

 While HRT reduces the likelihood of some debilitating diseases such as osteoporosis, colorectal (bowel) cancer and heart disease, it may increase the chances of developing a blood clot (when given in tablet form) or breast cancer (when some types are used long-term).

 ‘Premature menopause’ is when the final menstrual period occurs before a woman is 40.
 ‘Early menopause’ is when the final menstrual period occurs before a woman is 45.
-For women who experience menopause before the age of 45 (early or premature menopause), HRT is strongly recommended until the average age of menopause onset (around 51 years), unless there is a particular reason for a woman not to take it.
+For women who experience premature or early menopause, HRT is strongly recommended until the average age of menopause (around 51 years), unless there is a particular reason for a woman not to take it.